Fantastic Four: In other media

-There have been four The Fantastic Four animated TV series and three released feature films.
+There have been four The Fantastic Four animated series and four released feature films.
 The Fantastic Four also guest-starred in the "Secret Wars" story arc of the 1990s Spider-Man animated series, and the Thing guest-starred (with a small cameo from the other Fantastic Four members) in the "Fantastic Fortitude" episode of the 1996 The Incredible Hulk series.
 The Fantastic Four also appeared in the 2010 series The Avengers: Earth's Mightiest Heroes.

 There was a short-lived radio show in 1975 that adapted early Lee/Kirby stories and is notable for casting a pre-Saturday Night Live Bill Murray as the Human Torch.
 Also in the cast were Bob Maxwell as Reed Richards, Cynthia Adler as Sue Storm, Jim Pappas as Ben Grimm and Jerry Terheyden as Doctor Doom.
-Other Marvel characters featured in the series included Ant-Man, Prince Namor, Nick Fury and the Hulk.
+Other Marvel characters featured in the series included Ant-Man, Namor, Nick Fury and the Hulk.
 Stan Lee narrated the series and the scripts were taken almost verbatim from the comic books.
 The radio show was packaged into five-minute segments, with five segments comprising a complete adventure.
 The team appeared on the Power Records album Fantastic Four: "The Way It Began" book and record set, an audio dramatization of Fantastic Four #126.
+The team also appears in Fantastic Four #1, an audio dramatization produced by Golden Records adapting the eponymous issue released in 1966.

+The Fantastic Four also make an appearance in the BBC radio drama adaptation of The Amazing Spider Man.

+The Fantastic Four appear in GraphicAudio's dramatized adaptation of Greg Cox's Fantastic Four: War Zone.